smetj/wishbone/docs/_build/html/_sources/patterns.txt

 Patterns and best practices
 ============================

 This section discusses some common usage patterns and best practices.
+Although most if not all are strictly spoken not required, they might be helpful in using Wishbone efficiently.

 Modules and event headers
 -------------------------